hanliu95/MMGRec/README.md

   ...
   ```

-  File model_test.py should be executed after the training process, and the performance of MetaMMF_GCN will be printed:
+  File model_test.py should be executed after the training process, and the performance of MMGRec will be printed:

   ```
   R@10: 0.2804; NDCG@10: 0.1898